 Excited.
 Nervous.
 A mixture of the two?
 However you’re feeling about your first in-car driving lesson, it might help to have an idea of what to expect.
 We can help with that.

 Here are ten things that are likely to happen during your very first in-car driving lesson.

 To legally be allowed to drive during your first in-car driving lesson, your instructor will ask to see your learner’s permit or student license.
-At DriversEd.com, you must carry it with you every lesson.
+At DriversEd.com, you must bring it with you to every lesson.

 No need to worry about your friends videoing you driving off for the very first time.
 Your instructor will drive you away from your pick-up location to either a parking lot or other quiet residential area.

 The Instructor Will Ease You Into Driving

 It’s normal to feel anxious about your first lesson.
 That’s why your instructor is trained to put you at ease so learning can take place.
 Take a deep breath and relax.
 You’ll soon find yourself enjoying the drive.

 During your first in-car driving lesson, the instructor will discuss the car’s instruments and controls.
 And, you’ll discover why the mirror is important.
 So important that you can expect your instructor to discuss it in great detail the first lesson and every other lesson.

 It’s what you’ve been waiting for!
 Bonus - during your first in-car driving lesson, you won’t have to worry about other cars or traffic.
 You’ll get to try out a few basic maneuvers and learn some important techniques.
 These are techniques that will set you up for a lifetime of safe driving.

 But You Won’t Drive for Miles and Miles